wtah/aws-cdk-sagemaker-custom-container/README.md

 After you have trained the model the output bucket will contain multiple directories for each training run.
 In order to deploy the model you will need to copy the S3 Key of the model run that you want to deploy in production.

 This can be for example: `MyTrainingJob-1713250453263/output/model.tar.gz`.

+You can get the training job key from the output of the training job script.

 Set this key in the `bin/iac.ts` file in the `s3ModelKey` variable.